brainclots/which_zscaler/README.md

-The script will log into each device, one at a time, run the commands to obtain the desired output, parsing the key information and writing it to another spreadsheet named "ZScaler_info_<date>.xlsx".
+The script will log into each device, one at a time, run the commands to obtain the desired output, parsing the key information and writing it to another spreadsheet named "ZScaler_info_&lt;date&gt;.xlsx".
 This file will automatically open when the script completes.